 Note the beautiful label; it was designed by Chiara Mondavi as a shadow drawing.
 At the time, she modeled this artwork after a 25 year old Cabernet Franc vine from Oakville (that her father had planted).
 This painting is called “light of the vine” with the light representing the vine’s energy.

-Currently, Continuum currently has distribution in select markets in various states as well as Japan.
+Currently, Continuum currently has distribution in select markets in various states as well as parts of Asia including Japan.
 The best way to acquire their wine is via the mailing list.
 Tastings are for mailing list members or serious wine enthusiasts.

 For more information or to join their mailing list, visit: www.continuumestate.com